-Continue the family-owned theme, this time with deep historical ties to the Walla Walla Valley, when you taste at Otis Kenyon Winery.
+Start the day at Otis Kenyon Winery.
 We love Otis Kenyon for their elegantly structured and affordable Bordeaux and Rhone varietal wines, but perhaps equally so for the artful way that their rich family history ties into every bottle of wine.
 We don’t want to spoil any surprises, but just know that during your visit you’re going to hear an utterly fantastic story of how a struggling dentist in the early 1900s went from disgraced to having his silhouette grace the label of award-winning Walla Walla wines.
 (It’s one of our favorite winery stories of all time.)

 Proceed to the end of the Main Street strip for your next wine tasting at Bledsoe Family Winery.
 This is the sister project to the esteemed Doubleback Winery founded by former NFL quarterback and local hero Drew Bledsoe.
 The Bledsoe Family Winery downtown Walla Walla Wine Lounge pours a flight featuring Syrah, Cabernet Sauvignon, Rosé, Chardonnay, and more produced from Walla Walla Valley grapes.

-Don’t miss your opportunity to taste at DAMA Wines, the only certified women-owned winery in the Walla Walla area.
+Don’t miss your opportunity to taste at DAMA Wines, a women-owned winery in the Walla Walla area.
 Their dangerously beautiful wines embody the spirit of pioneering women who have inspired passion, creativity and positive change for centuries, and every label is a work of art.
 Their inviting tasting room space features eye-popping artwork and decor in addition to their beautiful wines.